peastman/ChorusExMachina/plugin/src/help.md

 - **Consonant Volume**.
 How loud consonants are relative to vowels.
 This can be automated for fine control over individual consonants.
 - **Stereo Width**.
 How widely the singers are spread out in space.
+- **Accent**.
+Whether to add an accent to each note based on its velocity.